guisheide/hr-app/README.md

 The application will be accessible at http://127.0.0.1:8000 (or the port specified by the command).

+## **Default Admin Login**

+A default administrator user is created during the initial migration:

+Email: admin@example.com

+Password: 12345678

+Use these credentials to log in for the first time.
+It is highly recommended to change this password immediately after logging in.

 ## **Contribution**

 Contributions are welcome\!
 If you find a bug or have a suggestion for improvement, please open an *issue* on the GitHub repository.
 To contribute code, *fork* the project, create a *branch* for your feature (git checkout \-b feature/new-feature), and submit a *Pull Request*.